 The following details the application process and the items you need for consideration of your application:

 - Complete the application using Form 656, Offer in Compromise.

-- You must include the nonrefundable application fee listed in Form 656 with your offer.
-If you're requesting a low-income exception to the fee, complete Section 1 of Form 656.
+- You must include the application fee and initial payment as explained in Form 656, unless you qualify for an individual low-income exception to the fee and payment as provided for at the end of Section 1 of Form 656.
 See Step 6 on page 5 of the Form 656-B, for more information on the required initial payment and application fee.

 - See Steps 2 and 3 on page 5 of the Form 656-B to determine if you must include either:

 - A completed Form 433-A (OIC), Collection Information Statement for Wage Earners and Self-Employed Individuals, or

 - A completed Form 433-B (OIC), Collection Information Statement for Businesses.

 - Form 656 and referenced collection information statements are available in the Form 656-B, Offer in Compromise Booklet.